tylerhuntington/biositing-docs/docs/index.md

 edit to us.

 Thanks,
-Feedstock to Function Project Team
+The Biosting Tool Development Team